jiri-hron/MachineLearning_assignment/report/report.md

 ## Balanced Accuracy       0.783   0.6652    0.665    0.673    0.826
 ```

-As you can see, SVM model has superior test error estimate and since its value
+SVM model has shown a superior test error estimate and since its value
 is very close to absolute optimum, there is no need for further tuning.
-`Accuracy` estimation for SVM model is also our estimate for out-of-sample
+`Accuracy` estimation for SVM model is also our final estimate for out-of-sample
 error.

 [1]: http://groupware.les.inf.puc-rio.br/har